UCI-GDIM32-W25/in-class-activities-celotolosa/README.md

 ### Activity 4:

-Tasks are assigned via Discord
+Tasks are assigned via Trello

 ### Activity 5:

+Commit made in class: https://github.com/lindenreid/GDIM32-Final/commit/e100e6fe5fff93e9c6c886e59c0b2cf93d4f5bf6 Created an NPC script and two separate colliders to detect when an NPC would be in range.
+I discussed with Kai how I would go about detectint NPC's for dialogue and interaction.